RAPTOR: Practical Numerical Profiling of Scientific Applications: Abstract

 \section{Abstract}

-The proliferation of low-precision units in modern high-performance architectures increasingly burdens domain scientists.
+The proliferation of low-precision units in modern high-perfor\-mance architectures increasingly burdens domain scientists.
 Historically, the choice in HPC was easy: can we get away with \unit[32]{bit} \fp{} operations and lower bandwidth requirements, or is FP64 necessary?
-Driven by Artificial Intelligence, vendors introduced novel low-precision units for vector and tensor operations, and FP64 capabilities stagnate or are reduced.
-This is forcing scientists to re-evaluate their codes, but a trivial search-and-replace approach to go from FP64 to FP16 will not suffice.
+Driven by Artificial Intelligence, vendors introduce novel low-precision units for vector and tensor operations, and FP64 capabilities stagnate or are reduced.
+This forces scientists to re-evaluate their codes, but a trivial search-and-replace approach to go from FP64 to FP16 will not suffice.

 We introduce \tool{}: a numerical profiling tool to guide scientists in their search for code regions where precision lowering is feasible.
 Using LLVM, we transparently replace high-precision computations using low-precision units, or emulate a user-defined precision. \tool{} is a novel, feature-rich approach---with focus on ease of use---to change, profile, and reason about numerical requirements and instabilities, which we demonstrate with four real-world multi-physics \flashx{} applications.